-Payments made to certain payees including a corporation, tax-exempt organization, any IRA, U.S. agency, state, the District of Columbia, U.S. possession, or registered securities or commodities dealer are not reported on Form 1099-DIV.
+4. Payments made to certain payees including a corporation, tax-exempt organization, any IRA, U.S. agency, state, the District of Columbia, U.S. possession, or registered securities or commodities dealer.

 Certain distributions commonly referred to as "dividends" are actually interest and are to be reported on Form 1099-INT.
 These include so-called "dividends"